 This text offers a comprehensive presentation of the mathematics required to tackle problems in economic analyses.
 To give a better understanding of the mathematical concepts, the text follows the logic of the development of mathematics rather than that of an economics course.
 The only prerequisite is high school algebra, but the book goes on to cover all the mathematics needed for undergraduate economics.
 It is also a useful reference for graduate students.

-The second edition of this acclaimed graduate text provides a unified treatment of the analysis of two kinds of data structures used in contemporary econometric research: cross section data and panel data.
-The book covers both linear and nonlinear models, including models with dynamics and/or individual heterogeneity.
+The second edition of this acclaimed graduate text provides a unified treatment of two methods used in contemporary econometric research, cross section and data panel methods.
+By focusing on assumptions that can be given behavioral content, the book maintains an appropriate level of rigor while emphasizing intuitive thinking.
+The analysis covers both linear and nonlinear models, including models with dynamics and/or individual heterogeneity.